gaia-dpci/GaiaXPy/docs/source/links.rst

 More about Gaia
 ---------------
-More information on Gaia can be found here: `Gaia Archive <https://www.cosmos.esa.int/web/gaia/home>`_.
+More information on Gaia can be found on `Cosmos <https://www.cosmos.esa.int/web/gaia/home>`_.